kamsalisbury/kamsalisbury.github.io/_posts/2021-05-22-My-RHEL-8-Build-Notes.md

-I use the CentOS Linux platform for the majority of my computing tasks.
+I use the Redhat Enterprise Linux platform for the majority of my linux computing tasks.
 I am not against other Linux distributions.
-The target hardware is HyperV Server 2016 on Intel hardware, 4GB RAM.
+The target install is a VM on hardware running HyperV Server 2019 on Intel hardware, 4GB RAM.
+It is just enough for what I usually need.
-Update: Redhat has ended their support of resources for the CentOS program.
-CentOS will not receive updates after 2021.
-[Redhat has added a Redhat Enterprise Linux subscription benefit to their developers program](https://developers.redhat.com/articles/getting-red-hat-developer-subscription-what-rhel-users-need-know) which basically allows me to convert my few CentOS VMs to RHEL.
-I have updated these notes to reflect any RHEL specific changes.
+[Redhat has added a Redhat Enterprise Linux subscription benefit to their developers program](https://developers.redhat.com/articles/getting-red-hat-developer-subscription-what-rhel-users-need-know) which basically allows me to run several RHEL VMs at zero subscription cost.

 HyperV specific VM settings: Secure Boot enabled, Microsoft UEFI Certificate authority.
 4096MB RAM install and virtualization guest tools, then after reboot 2048 with dynamic RAM minimum 512MB.
 2 vCPUs.
 All integration services.
 Checkpoints disabled.
+Non-secure boot configuration will work as well.

-1. Minimal install, set hostname and static networking
+1. Minimal install, set hostname and static networking.
+Register during install or manually post install (next steps)
 2. Register this system `subscription-manager register` then `subscription-manager attach`
 3. Install core utilities `yum install nano wget cockpit rsyslog rsyslog-doc unzip podman buildah -y`
 4. Enable Cockpit (Compariable to Windows Admin Center) `systemctl enable --now cockpit.socket`